AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

  * with disabling WordPress smart insert and
  * with inserting all scripts into head tag of a page.

 Also, as far as we may need data from other domain, we shall overview AJAX data request form.
-All mentioned points will be described below
+All mentioned points are described below

 ### Including AnyChart into WordPress without Any Plugins

-AnyChart complies all standards, that's why there are no problems with using it on any web-page or in any project.
+AnyChart complies all standards, which leads to avoiding any problems with using it on any web-page or in any project.
 As for WordPress, it would take you few steps, to insert it into page.
 First you'll have to open page editor and switch into Text Editing Mode and insert AnyChart JS, data and container.